 Other sample thank-you letters can be found on the following websites:

 - Quintessential Careers

 - Career Nook

 After you send your email, keep an eye on your inbox.
 Joyce noted that you shouldn't panic if you don't hear back from the recipient right away, but if several days or weeks go by, you should follow up to see if there's been any progress in making a decision.
 However, don't take this as an invitation to bombard the hiring manager's inbox.
-One or two spaced out follow-ups is plenty: Don't contact the person daily or even weekly asking for a decision, Joyce said.
+One or two well spaced follow-ups is plenty — don't contact the person daily, or even weekly, asking for a decision, Joyce said.

 For more tips on writing a great thank-you note, visit this Business News Daily article.